rafworkonly/rafworkonly.github.io/_posts/2026-06-12-Guide-for-Rocks.md

 title: A Guide for Climbing Rocks
 date: 2026-06-12
 ---
+**PART I**

+Rock climbing is dangerous, you can fall, cut yourself, and be stranded in a position where you cannot receive immediate help.
+Nonetheless, there is no substitute for real danger, such as indoor bouldering, since you are aware there is a soft mat waiting to cushion your fall.
+Danger is an encounter with death, and sometimes, you must face it directly.

+If you recognise it is truly possible you may die, or get seriously injured, your brain will react differently.
+Until we started eating caramel digestives on L-shaped sofas, this was a normal part of the human and animal experience.
+If you get stressed every time you open your email inbox, as I have been, you should consider rock climbing.
+It is important to remind yourself that much of your stress is fictional.
+Until you go and climb some rocks, you may not notice the difference.

+**PART II**

 This guide is not about being reckless.
 Get out of bed and grab your backpack.
 Shove into it your first-aid kit, jumper and a full water bottle.
 Take with you a dumb phone (e.g., an old Nokia).
 It is essential you take only the useful technology, and not that which will distract you via notifications from your line manager.

 Think of a nice part of the beach, or a local forest, and choose somewhere you would like to go.
 Start walking to your destination.